Elvennn/anileaf/README.md

 To install the CLI use : `sudo ./installCLI.sh`

-Using the daemon is a bit more complexe.
+Using the daemon is a bit more complex.
 You can use the `Dockerfile` as an example.

 ## Features

-Anileaf is separated in 4 projects :
-+ A Command Line Interface
-+ A Daemon running recurrent actions
-+ A core library sharing common features
-+ A C program which detetct watching episodes

 ### Daemon